-A local government can designate and declare a flood hazard area, defined flood level and other information allowed under section 13 of the Building Regulation 2006 to apply building requirements, including MP 3.5.
+Local government can designate and declare a flood hazard area, defined flood level and other information allowed under section 13 of the Building Regulation 2006 to apply building requirements, including MP 3.5.

-A designation or declaration must be stated in a planning scheme, temporary local planning instrument or resolution as being made under the Regulation.
+Designation or declaration must be stated in a planning scheme, temporary local planning instrument or resolution as being made under the Regulation.

 When designating a flood hazard area, the local government must: